scicomm-IISER/scicomm-IISER.github.io/_posts/Issue3/2025-02-01-interviewCSS.md

 {: .interview-answer }
 With such a wide target audience, our initiatives have been impactful, but of course, there’s always room for improvement.
 These academies are dedicated to supporting young scientists, and yes, there is an age limit for participation, but we are continuously working to ensure inclusivity and broader representation.
 {: .interview-answer }
-{% include article-image.html image="/assets/images/articles/AMU.png" caption="Prof. Sharma did his B.Tech in Chemical Engineering at Aligarh Muslim University (AMU)" width=500 %}
+{% include figure.html image="AMU.png" caption="Prof. Sharma did his B.Tech in Chemical Engineering at Aligarh Muslim University (AMU)" width=500 suppressPrefix=true %}
 SS: Apart from these in the very basic nature or the mode of operation, how does the Indian Academy of Science, Indian National Science Academy and the third National Science Academy, the three in Delhi, Allahabad and Bangalore are different from INYAS ?

 CSS: As I mentioned earlier, our mandate primarily focuses on young scientists, which, for us, includes everyone from school students to college students, to PhDs, postdocs, and early career researchers.
 In contrast, INSA (Indian National Science Academy) in Delhi has a mandate that is more centered on the international representation of Indian scientists on the global stage.
 We also have the National Academy of Sciences, which focuses primarily on science outreach, especially in schools.
 The Indian Academy of Sciences, on the other hand, operates more as a publication space.